wiedehopf/readsb/README-json.md

   &filter_callsign_exact=<callsign>
   &filter_callsign_prefix=<prefix>
   &filter_squawk=<squawk>
+  &filter_with_pos
   ```
   filter any of the base queries for:
   * an exact callsign match (multiple exact matches possible)
   * all callsigns that start with <prefix>
   * a specific squawk code
+  * only return aircraft that have a valid position

   ```
   &filter_mil